Retirement checklist: 12 important things to do before you retire

 Before you retire, you should know how you want to manage your retirement accounts.
 For example, if you have a 401(k) plan with your employer, you will no longer make extra contributions to the plan after you have retired.
 In this case, you can either leave the account with your former employer, roll over the account into an IRA, or have it rolled into a new 401(k) plan in case you end up having a part-time job with benefits.

-You can also cash out but this is not good financial advice as it automatically prevents your money from growing and you pay an income tax on the entire fund.
-That is cashing out your funds at once, can put you into a higher tax bracket for that year which will lead to paying the highest tax on your funds.
+You can also cash out, but this is not good financial advice as it automatically prevents your money from growing, and you pay income tax on the entire fund.
+Cashing out your funds at once can put you into a higher tax bracket for that year, leading to paying the highest tax on your funds.
 So, you don’t want this option.

 10. Have a written will

-A will is a legal document that shows how someone’s assets should be distributed after their death.
-This document clearly shows what each person will get and how much.
+A will is a legal document that shows how assets should be distributed after death.
+It clearly shows what each descendant will get and how much.
 Since the will represents the official wishes of the person who made it, all assets are divided based on what it (the will) says.

 Without a will, it becomes difficult to divide assets among descendants.
-Legal action is usually taken to make sure that no one is taking more than they are supposed to.
-Since a will protects your loved ones from family-related conflicts, having a will should be on your retirement checklist and you should write one before you retire.
+Legal action is usually taken to ensure that no one is taking more than they should without a will.
+Since a will protects your loved ones from family-related conflicts, having a will should be on your retirement checklist, and you should write one before you retire.
 Even if it is a draft, you can always edit it over time based on changes in your life and your wishes.

 11. Work with a financial advisor